Follicular Lymphoma: Symptoms, Diagnosis, and Treatment

 small nodules, known as follicles, which accumulate in various lymph nodes and

 organs throughout the body.
-Unlike aggressive lymphomas, follicular lymphoma
+Unlike aggressive lymphomas, follicular lymphomas

 Editor's picks